9 Different Types of Flies in Iowa

 Underwater, they molt numerous times, expanding and creating newer, larger casings as necessary.

-They float or crawl out of the water after pupation to become their adult, winged form and take off.
+After pupation, they float or crawl out of the water to become their adult, winged form and take off.

-Because the immature Northern Caddisfly spends a significant portion of its life underwater, the water quality significantly impacts the insect’s survival.
+Because the immature Northern Caddisfly spends much of its life underwater, the water quality significantly impacts the insect’s survival.

-The delicate larvae are killed by toxic or chemically contaminated water, which causes a reduced population or the complete absence of caddisflies in that area.
+The delicate larvae are killed by toxic or chemically contaminated water, which reduces the population or completely eliminates caddisflies in that area.

-Biologists, therefore, see the presence of Caddisfly larvae and their adults as a sign of how clean that water source is.
+Biologists, therefore, see the presence of Caddisfly larvae and their adults as a sign of the cleanliness of the water source.

 8. Winter Stonefly